 The Korean War lasted from 1950 to 1953.
 For the first time, the US called for a unified military force to support an American defense initiative.
 Nearly 20 nations responded, which signaled a new direction for the U.N. that continues today.

-Korean Connection is uniquely positioned to remind our fellow Americans that we should celebrate the 70-year relationship between the US and the Republic of Korea.
-We have special opportunities to shape the future together with South Korea as major democracies of influence—on separate continents, but bound by blood and treasure.
+Korean Connection is uniquely positioned to remind our fellow Americans that we should celebrate the 70-year relationship between the US and South Korea.
+We have special opportunities to shape the future together with South Korea as major powers of influence—on separate continents, but bound by blood and treasure.

 The casualty cost of the Korean War often goes unrecognized.
 As many as one million South Korean civilians perished and approximately 150,000 troops from South Korea, the United States, and participating U.N. nations were killed in the Korean War.
 They died fighting to keep South Korea free from a Communist takeover.